xelfia/Virtueld/manual.md

 * Although this software is a form of game, please think of it as a prototype (early access) still under development.
 * I'm hoping you enjoy as an app with your favorite VRM characters moving around.
-* I will update this work and explanation as often as possible.
+* I will update this work and descriptions as often as possible.

 * ☛ [XVRF Dowload Site](https://xelf.booth.pm/items/1341365)